Faversham Medical Practice Job Vacancies

 Non-urgent advice: Education Training Afternoon

-Please note that the GP practice will be closed on Tuesday 24th June 2025 from 1pm for mandatory staff training.
+Please note that the GP practice will be closed on Wednesday 3rd September 2025 from 1pm for mandatory staff training.

 Kent and Medway Integrated Care Board have arranged out-of-hours GP cover for the day which can be accessed by dialling 111.